Josko/aura-bot/README.md

 ### OS X

-Building `aura++` is verified to work with Xcode 5 (on 10.9) but it should be possible with Xcode 4 and even Xcode 3.4 as well (as long as your OSX version is not below 10.6).
+Building `aura++` is verified to work with Xcode 5 (on 10.9) but it should be possible with Xcode 4 as well
+(as long as your OSX version is not below 10.7).

 To build `aura++` you need at least [Xcode](https://developer.apple.com/xcode/), downloadable from the Mac App